Vera-Qing/Vera-Qing/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at ECE NUS as a full-time TA ...
+- 🔭 I’m currently working at ECE NUS as a full-time instructor, and ...

-- 🌱 at the same time, finishing up my final sem as a MsC student.
+- 🌱 at the same time, kicking start with my research as an MEng student.

+- 🤔 I’m currently working on MBRL for prescriptive analytics.

 <!--